Riya0503/namaste-react/netflix-gpt/README.md

 - fetch and displayed popular, trending, upcoming by creating hooks for each
 - GPT search Suggestion Page and bar
 - (*) add multi language feature in our app
+- mocked open ai gpt search
+- memoization for all fetch calls
+- fetched gpt movie (movie) suggestion from tmdb
+- created gpt slice and added data
+- reused movie list component to make movie recc. container
+- for keeping secret keys you need to create .env file. and add the .env file to gitignore so it is not pushed to the git
+- made site responsive